-As at December 31, 2020 and 2019, the Company assessed a nil probability of default for all of its financial assets measured at amortized cost.
+As at December 31, 2020 and 2019, the Company assessed a nil PD for all of its financial assets measured at amortized cost.

-The assumptions used by the Company in estimating PD is disclosed in Note 21.
+The assumptions used by the Company in estimating PD is disclosed in Note 17.

-Loss Given Default (LGD)
+Loss given default (LGD)